denstuk/denstuk/README.md

 ## 💻 Software Engineer

 #### 🚀 What I'm focusing on

-Currently improving my Data Science and DevOps skills.
-Working on personal ML project.
+Currently improving my ASP.NET, C# and Solidity skills.
+Working on personal project.
 Also I'm learning about Theoretical Computer Science with C++.

 #### 📫 Contact Me
 <p>